12th US Colored Infantry

 Cpl.
 Archie Terrill, enlisted Aug.
 12, 1863, in Nashville, born in Williamson County.
 Regimental Teamster and ambulance driver; AWOL at the Battle of Nashville Dec 16, 1864

 Pvt.
 Isaac Cater, enlisted Aug.
-12, 1863, in Nashville, born in Williamson County.
-Following the War, he joined the regular Army serving as a "Buffalo Soldier" and was promoted to Sergeant.
-He died on June 7, 1877 at Fort Ringgold, Texas.
-I believe his remains were later re-interred at the Alexandria National Cemetery in Louisiana (note I believe this Find a Grave listing is incorrect).
+12, 1863, in Nashville, born in Williamson County around 1846.
+Following the War, he joined the regular Army serving as a "Buffalo Soldier" in the 24th Infantry along with several other men from Williamson County.
+He was promoted to Sergeant of Company C, He died on June 7, 1877 at Fort Ringgold, Texas.
+In 1911, his remains were later re-interred at the Alexandria National Cemetery in Louisiana (note I believe this Find a Grave listing is incorrect).

 Pvt.
 James Cater, enlisted August 12, 1864 in Nashville when he was 17 years old.
 He was born in Williamson County.
 On April 7, 1865 he died in Regimental Hospital in Kingston Springs, Tennessee of pneumonia.
 No grave has been located.